Puente Colgante (Manila)

 The Puente Colgante (lit.
 'Hanging Bridge'), originally called Puente de Clavería (lit.
 'Clavería Bridge'), was a suspension bridge that connected the Manila districts of Quiapo and Ermita across the Pasig River in the Philippines.
-Designed by Matia, Menchacatorre and Cía. and completed in 1852, it was the first modern wire-cable suspension bridge in Asia and the first toll bridge of its kind in the Philippines.
+Designed by Matia, Menchacatorre y Cía. and completed in 1852, it was the first modern wire-cable suspension bridge in Asia and the first toll bridge of its kind in the Philippines.
 It was replaced by the Quezon Bridge in 1939.

 History

 Puente Colgante, the second bridge built over the Pasig River, was the first wire-cable suspension bridge built in Asia when it was completed in 1852.
 It was built and owned by Ynchausti y Compañia, the business headed by Jose Joaquín de Ynchausti.
 He commissioned the bridge design from Spanish-Basque engineer Matias Menchacatorre.
 The bridge was first named Puente de Clavería, likely in honor of the Governor-General of the Philippines, Narciso Clavería, who served from 1844 to 1849.

 The suspension bridge measured 110 m long and 7 m wide and had two lanes that allowed passage of horses and carabao-drawn carriages.
 It was also opened for pedestrians travelling on foot between Quiapo and Intramuros and nearby areas.

 In 1854, Ynchausti brought together the Ynchausti family holdings under the above name.
-A Basque Spaniard born in Cadiz, de Ynchausti migrated to the Philippines in the second quarter of the nineteenth century and built a business empire.
+A Basque Spaniard born in Cádiz, de Ynchausti migrated to the Philippines in the second quarter of the nineteenth century and built a business empire.
 In 1889, Ynchausti y Compañia was the largest company in the Philippines.